Sales Have Ended

 Issues like poverty, ethnic conflict, and climate change are incredibly dynamic and complex, involving an ever-shifting array of factors, actors, and circumstances.
 These challenges demand a more fluid and adaptive approach.

-Social labs bring together a diverse a group of stakeholders to develop a portfolio of prototype solutions, test those solutions in the real world, use the data to further refine them, and test them again.
+Social labs bring together a diverse group of stakeholders to develop a portfolio of prototype solutions, test those solutions in the real world, use the data to further refine them, and test them again.
 Social labs represent a powerful, innovative and strategic response to complex social challenges.
 They are a proven effective response to complex social challenges.

 How Is The Course Structured?